Yadimok/Camera/README.md

                 Size: Discrete 320x240
                         Interval: Discrete 0.033s (30.000 fps)

-2. <b>TestGrabVideoWebCamera</b> - Web-camera grabber, resolution formats for a specific webcam
+2. <b>TestGrabVideoWebCamera</b> - Web-camera grabber, resolution formats for a specific webcam.

-3. <b>TestWebCameraV4L2</b> - Example V4L2 with web camera.
+3. <b>TestWebCameraV4L2</b> - Example V4L2 with web camera using the x264 library and write to file.

 4. <b>TestQDockView</b> - View from a specific web-camera.